akanksha-th/Python-Labs/README.md

 ---

-## ✨ Why This Exists
+## Why This Exists?
-Not every project needs to be “big.”
-This repo is my **sandbox** — a place to experiment, reset, and just have fun with Python.
+This repo is my **sandbox** - a place to experiment, reset, and just have fun with Python.